 Jane Chambers Playwriting Graduate Student Award

-Linda's new solo show "Perfect Love" debuted at the United Solo Festival in NYC in September 2018 and was presented by Dixon Place in April 2019.
-She will be performing it at the Cherry Lane Theatre in NYC in May, 2020 as part of a group of solo shows, TrueStoriesPlay.com directed by Gretchen Cryer.
+Linda's new solo show "Perfect Love", directed by Gretchen Cryer, debuted at the United Solo Festival in NYC in September 2018 and was presented by Dixon Place in April 2019 and the Poor Mouth Theatre Company in November, 2019.

 Linda's short film "Wake Up" which she co-wrote and acted in was produced as part of the 48 Hour Film Project, New Haven, 2018.
 She won Best Actress for her work in the movie.
 It was an official selection in the New Haven Int'l Film Festival 2019.
 The short was also a Finalist for Best Dark Comedy in the Los Angeles Int'l Indie Short Fest.
 Linda's short film, Ghost Ride, premiered at the 2017 Manhattan Film Festival and at the 2016 New York Short Film Festival.